Menu

 Ryan J. Postema, Executive Director

 Ryan is a Michigan native, born and raised in the Grand Rapids area.
 He attended Michigan State University and graduated in 2001 with a B.S. in Fisheries and Wildlife.
-He has nearly twenty years of experience in land conservation and natural resources management.
-Ryan began at Chikaming Open Lands in 2013 as a Land Protection Specialist, and was named Executive Director of the organization in 2016.
-As such, he oversees the operations of the entire nonprofit organization.
+He has more than twenty years of experience in land conservation and natural resources management.
+Ryan joined Chikaming Open Lands in 2013 as Land Protection Specialist, and was named Executive Director of the organization in 2016.
+As such, he oversees all operations and activities of the organization.
 Prior to joining COL, he spent eight years with Cardno (formerly JFNew), an international engineering and environmental consulting firm, implementing and managing ecosystem restoration and natural resources management projects throughout the Midwest.
-Currently, Ryan serves as Treasurer of the Board of the Berrien County Conservation District and as Secretary of the Board of Heart of the Lakes, Michigan's state association of land trusts and partner organizations.
+Currently, Ryan serves as Treasurer of the Board of the Berrien County Conservation District and as Vice President of the Board of Heart of the Lakes, Michigan's state association of land trusts and partner organizations.

 A resident of Weesaw Township, in his free time he enjoys birding, gardening, and managing his 15 acre property which includes farmland, forest, and wetlands.